What are the most popular Pins on Pinterest? And more importantly, what can brands learn from them?

 Motivational quotes and tips are also a good way for businesses that wouldn’t traditionally shine on Pinterest to get a piece of the action.

 Take B2B’s, for example.
 They may not have flashy or trendy products to show off, but they can put together how-to infographics or quotes and build a Pinterest channel solely on word-driven Pins, rather than images.

 If you look at Pinterest’s December 2018 report, you’ll notice that a lot of the top trends include things like healthy eating (with buzzy superfoods like elderberry and mushrooms trending upward) and home makeovers that signal a fresh start.

 Then, if you look at a more recent report released during the summer of 2019, you’ll see things like strappy sandals and frozen cocktails on the rise.

-None of this should come as a surprise—Christmas crafts are a yearly fave when the holiday season draws near, and the men’s and women’s fashion category tend to follow along with whatever celebrities are wearing these days.
+None of this should come as a surprise.
+Christmas crafts are a yearly fave when the holiday season draws near, and the men’s and women’s fashion category tends to follow along with whatever celebrities are wearing these days.